- Life & Money

 Same goes for your name.
 Let’s say you go by a nickname and accidentally enter that instead of the legal name on your birth certificate or Social Security card.
 This, too, will halt the application process until you produce documentation to confirm your legal name, McCarthy says.

-Another watchout: Confusing student information for parent information, and vice versa.
+Another watchout: Confusing student information for parent information, and vice versa, throughout the form.
 “Again, this can be a little bit slow to disentangle and correct after the fact,” McCarthy says.
 So always pay close attention to whose information the form is asking for (student or parent) as you’re filling out the FAFSA.

 4. Not using the IRS data retrieval tool

 The IRS Data Retrieval Tool (IRS DRT) allows applicants to automatically populate their FAFSA forms with income and tax information from two tax years prior.
-(For the 2022 to 2023 school year, that would be your 2020 tax return.)
+(For the 2023 to 2024 school year, that would be your 2021 tax return.)

-Most families who file taxes are eligible to use this tool so if you’re one of them, use it, say our experts.
-Not only does it save time, it also reduces the odds of making a costly mistake — any figure that’s off will skew your eligibility calculation, Cook warns.
+Most families who file taxes are eligible to use this tool, so if you’re one of them, use it, say our experts.
+Not only does it save time, it also reduces the odds of making a costly mistake.
+Any figure that’s off will skew your eligibility calculation, Cook warns, and could also hold up the application process.

 Also good to know: Using the IRS DRT can lower your chances of being selected for a verification process.
 “They know your chances for error are less than somebody who manually typed in that information,” McCarthy says.